daigaku-ruby/Get-started-with-Ruby/4_Arrays/3_Adding_elements/task.md

 `  chars.push('d', 'e', 'f')` *# => ['a', 'b', 'c', 'd', 'e', 'f']*

 Both `<<` and `push` will modify the given Array directly.
-If you check the values of the variables above after calling the methods on them they will contain the added values:
+If you check the values of the variables above after calling the `<<` or `push` methods they will contain the added values:

 `  numbers`                   *# => [1, 2, 3, 4] *
 `  chars`                     *# => ['a', 'b', 'c', 'd', 'e', 'f']*

-If you want to build a new Array out of an existing one by adding elements, the `+` method will help you to combine two Arrays:
+If you want to build a new Array from an existing one by adding elements, the `+` method will help you to combine two Arrays:

 `  numbers = [1, 2]`